Gavin Sheets Player Props: White Sox vs. Twins

-The Chicago White Sox and Gavin Sheets, who went 0-for-2 with an RBI last time out, take on Joe Ryan and the Minnesota Twins at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox and Gavin Sheets, who went 1-for-3 last time in action, battle Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-2 with an RBI) against the Rays.

 Gavin Sheets Game Info & Props vs. the Twins